pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

   - App Store
 ---

 Today, the [PWABuilder](https://www.pwabuilder.com) team is happy to announce the release of **PWABuilder's iOS platform preview**.
-It gives you an easy way to publish your Progressive Web Apps (PWAs) to the iOS App Store.
+It's an open source project that gives you an easy way to publish your Progressive Web Apps (PWAs) to the iOS App Store.

 Try it now: